SrijanSriv211/Studybyte/README.md

 # Studybyte
-Studybyte is a Search Engine completely developed from scratch to help Students, find Study material easily on the Internet.
+Studybyte is a search engine designed to help students find study material effortlessly.
+As this search engine is open source, anyone can look into the source code, understand and improve it.

 [![Studybyte's Homepage Screenshot](./res/Branding/Screenshot.png)](https://light-lens.github.io/Studybyte)